sophiemachin/fitbitdata/README.md

 ## Motivation

-This project started because I was unhappy with some of the ways [Fitbit](https://www.fitbit.com/uk/home) was presenting my activity, sleep and heartrate data.
-Some of the graphs were really clunky.
-The scaling is not always helpful and the custom time scales aren't relative to the current day.
+This project was started to better process and visualise the data from a [Fitbit](https://www.fitbit.com/uk/home) wearable device, as well as the Fitbit Aria2 scale, in order to more usefullly analyse the data.
+The issue this app overcomes is the scaling presets provided by the Fitbit app.

 ### Vertical scaling